·

 On average, I create 3 to 5 pins for new blog content.

-A few months later, I’ll create another 2 to 3 new pins.
+A few months later, I’ll create another 2 to 3 new pins for that post.

 | RELATED: Top Pinterest Strategies And Tips For Blogging Success